One season after his return to San Antonio, Stephen Jackson has been waived by the San Antonio Spurs just days before the start of the playoffs.

-The team officially announced the waiving of Jackson, a fan favorite and noted great teammate, a little more than an hour ago.
-The move is abrupt and has put a dent in the Spurs' rotation of bench players, cutting the roster size down to 14 bodies.
+The team officially announced the release of Jackson in the last hour.
+The move is abrupt and unexpected, and it has put a dent in the Spurs' rotation of bench players, cutting the roster size down to 14 bodies.
+Because Jackson was cut after the playoff-roster deadline, he will not be eligible to sign with any team for the postseason.

 Gregg Popovich said the move was made with the team in mind, and expressed the difficulty in making the decision to cut someone personally close to him.